timothypratley/scittle-kitchen/README.md

 ## Goals

-- Publish precompiled plugins ready for immediate use
+- Publish precompiled plugins ready for immediate use DONE
-- Encourage and support community-contributed plugins
+- Encourage and support community-contributed plugins ONGOING
-- Stay up-to-date with upstream Scittle releases
+- Stay up-to-date with upstream Scittle releases YES
-- Avoid interfering with Scittle’s normal build and release process
+- Avoid interfering with Scittle’s normal build and release process YES
-- **Endorsement to help with plugin adoption and visibility**
+- **Endorsement to help with plugin adoption and visibility** NOT YET
-  - Under the babashka organization
+  - Move repo to the Babashka organization
   - Linked from Scittle's README
-- Minimize maintenance burden on @borkdude
+- Minimize maintenance burden on @borkdude YES
-- Automate the release process
+- Automate the release process DONE
-- Keep up with latest Scittle releases
-- Keep up with latest plugin dependencies
+- Keep up with latest plugin dependencies MANUAL
-- Support multiple scittle.js builds with different plugin sets
+- Support multiple scittle.js builds with different plugin sets DONE

 ## Contributing